planeasy-webgis/planeasy-crowdsourcing-framework/docs/PRIVACY_GUIDELINES.md

 ---

 ## 🔐 3.
-How PlanEasy Protects Your Data
+How the PlanEasy Crowdsourcing System Protects Your Data

 Your privacy and the security of your information are central to how the **PlanEasy Crowdsourcing System** operates.
-All projects using the system follow strict *privacy-by-design* standards,
+All projects using the system follow strict *privacy-by-design* standards —
 the same protection principles apply everywhere the platform is used.

 ---